-1. Which categories are included in the competition?
+1. Which categories have been announced for the 2021 competition?

-The 54th year of the Concertino Praga competition (2020) has been opened to soloists playing the following instruments: violin, violoncello, piano, cembalo, accordion and harp, flute, oboe, clarinet, bassoon, trumpet, French horn, saxophone and trombone.
+in the solo performance category on the following instruments: violin, violoncello, piano, cembalo, accordion, harp, guitar, flute, oboe, clarinet, bassoon, trumpet, French horn, saxophone and trombone.

 2. What is the age limit for the competitors?

 musicians who are not older than 16 as of the date of the Competition’s public final round, i.e. 18th September 2021, will be entitled to participate in the competition on the following instruments: violin, violoncello, piano, cembalo, accordion, harp and guitar.